Q: Do I need corbels to support my granite counter top?

 Q: Where can I use wrought iron corbels?

-Our corbels and brackets are made of steel and have a quarter inch back plate with decorative designs in the center.
+Typically around 150lbs each when properly mounted.
+When using these corbels to support mantles, countertops, shelving or anything in your home where you need a support bracket you should know that its not the bracket you need to worry about, its the way you mounted it that could affect is load bearing capacity.
+Our corbels and brackets are made of steel and have a quarter inch back plate with decorative supporting designs in the center.
 These wrought Iron corbels are heavier and sturdier than the brackets available elsewhere in the market.
 When installing mantles, shelving, counter-tops, etc..., in your home, if you are using a wrought iron bracket/corbel, you won’t have to worry about its strength.
 All you have to be concerned with is that they are properly installed.
 Once properly installed to a mounting surface, your corbel won’t give you trouble - These corbels would rip out of the mounting surface before they fail.

 We hope you found this information helpful.
 For more information, check out our Buyers Guide for Iron Corbels.